 Anyone who questions the competitiveness of the U.S. wireless marketplace need only turn on their television.
 The top four national wireless providers are routinely ranked among the top 10 U.S. advertising spenders as each seeks to one-up the other with attractive consumer deals and claims of network superiority.

-These intensive rivalries are not only a reality — but the defining reality of the modern U.S. mobile marketplace.
+These intensive rivalries are not only a reality—but the defining reality of the modern U.S. mobile marketplace.
+And, the constant swirl and evolution of competitive offerings clearly empower consumers.
 One company dumps contracts.
 Others follow suit.
 Data rollover plans come on the market.
 Rivals respond in kind.
 Wireless companies are perpetually seeking new ways to find an edge.

 Clearly, data is the belle of the ball: How much do you get, for what price and with what kind of rollover arrangement?
 Market rivals have a multitude of answers to these questions, and consumers freely sift through them for offerings that best suit their unique wireless way of life.

 One thing virtually all consumers agree on seems straight out of a Captain Obvious skit: Consumers are fans of free.
 They are all for new choices that allow them to use more data at less or no cost.
+They appreciate, embrace and are excited for the free and low-cost offerings emerging in the marketplace.
 Indeed, a Mobile Future consumer survey found 88% of Americans did not want to see their government have any role in approving new wireless business models.
 They want that job for themselves.

-Wireless competition abounds — to the benefit of consumers and the nation:
+Wireless competition abounds — to consumers’ and our nation's benefit:

 • It's the reason a full 92% of Americans can choose from at least four wireless service providers — including three or more 4G offerings.

-• It’s the reason the industry reached President Obama’s goal of connecting 98% of the country to the mobile Internet — a year ahead of schedule.
+• It's the reason we reached President Obama's goal of connecting 98% of the country to the mobile Internet — a year ahead of schedule.

 • It's the reason U.S. wireless companies lead the world in investment in next-generation 4G — and ultimately 5G — wireless networks.